-Graduate students may take courses at Baptist Missionary Association Theological Seminary leading to the degrees of Master of Divinity (M.Div.), Master of Arts in Church Ministries (M.A.C.M.), Master of Arts (Pastoral Theology) (M.A.P.T.), and Master of Arts (Religion) (M.A.R.).
+Graduate students may take courses at Baptist Missionary Association Theological Seminary leading to the degrees of Master of Divinity (M.Div.), Master of Arts in Church Ministries (M.A.C.M.), Master of Arts in Disciple Making (M.A.D.M.), Master of Arts (Pastoral Theology) (M.A.P.T.), and Master of Arts (Religion) (M.A.R.).
 Under- graduate students may take courses leading to the degrees of Bachelor of Arts in Religion (B.A.R.), and Associate of Divinity (A.Div.; Note: The Associate of Divinity degree is terminal and does not entirely provide a foundation for bachelor's or master's studies).
 Students may also take studies leading to special certificates.
 Specific requirements for these certificates are delineated below.